New Jersey Bariatric Center

 Weight regain can feel discouraging but it does not mean that you or the medications have failed.
 It’s a temporary setback.
 Together, we can discuss options to restart your weight loss journey, from lifestyle changes and the MWL@NJBC program to weight loss surgery (if you qualify).
 We’re here to support you every step of your weight loss journey.

-For questions about your weight loss options or concerns about weight regain, give us a call to make an appointment at 908-481-1270.
+For questions about your weight loss options or concerns about regaining weight, give us a call to make an appointment at 908-481-1270.

 Dr. Michael Thomas Fastiggi is board certified in general surgery, with advanced fellowship training in bariatric surgery, foregut surgery, and minimally invasive surgery.
 He attended medical school at Rutgers New Jersey Medical School, and was elected into both the Alpha Omega Alpha and Gold Humanism honors societies.
 Dr. Fastiggi then completed his general surgery residency training at the Icahn School of Medicine at Mount Sinai in New York, NY.
 After graduating residency, he went on to do a fellowship at Cleveland University Hospitals, Case Western Reserve University School of Medicine in Cleveland, Ohio.
 He performed bariatric surgical procedures, as well as diagnostic and therapeutic endoscopic procedures.